Other Names: Avastin®

-- Perforation or fistula- an abnormal hole in your stomach, intestine, esophagus, or other organ, which may be life-threatening.
+- Perforation or fistula- an abnormal hole in your stomach, intestine, esophagus, or other organ, which can be life-threatening

 - Blood clots and events such as stroke and heart attack.
 A blood clot in your leg may cause your leg to swell, appear red and warm, and/or cause pain.
 A blood clot in your lungs may cause trouble breathing, pain when breathing, and/or chest pain.